Remortgage For Debt Consolidation – Updated May 2026

 What you need to know about your home equity when considering a Remortgage For Debt Consolidation!

 Do you know that saying “the value may increase or decrease” that’s often used on insurance products?
 It applies to your home too.
 The value of your home may go up as well as down.
 Ideally, you want the value of your home to increase while the payments you make to your mortgage decrease the lender’s ownership of your property.
-The problem is – that doesn’t always happen.
+The problem is that it doesn’t always happen.

 Understanding Home Equity and the impact of outstanding debts